sialcasa/focusFX/README.md

 FocusManager for JavaFX
 =========
 First implementation of a FocusManager for JavaFX.
-Feedback welcome in the issuetracker.
+Feedback is welcome in the issuetracker.
+Please file enhancement requests for your use-cases.

+Currently I'm working on the API which is based on the [java.awt.FocusTraversalPolicy](http://www.java2s.com/Tutorial/Java/0260__Swing-Event/UseFocusTraversalPolicy.htm).

+The default implementation has a very basic behavior: [DefaultFocusTraversalPolicy](https://github.com/sialcasa/focusFX/blob/master/src/main/java/de/saxsys/focusfx/DefaultFocusTraversalPolicy.java).
+You can use it by calling ```FXFocusManager.applyDefaultPolicy```.

 [![Build Status](https://travis-ci.org/sialcasa/focusFX.svg?branch=master)](https://travis-ci.org/sialcasa/jfx-testrunner)
 ###Maven dependency (Sonatype Snapshot Repo)###